Keep Driving (video game): Reception

-Keep Driving received "generally favorable" reviews from critics, according to review aggregator website Metacritic, and 94% of critics recommended the game according to OpenCritic.
+Keep Driving received "generally favorable" reviews from critics, according to review aggregator website Metacritic, and 90% of critics recommended the game according to OpenCritic.

 Hardcore Gamer praised the story of Keep Driving, saying that it "captures the vibes of a good old-fashioned road trip, but also serves as a beautiful portrait of the human spirit, following our main character as they grapple with coming of age, entering the real world and finding their purpose" and compared the game favorably to other games with artistic storytelling like Disco Elysium and Road 96.
 PC Gamer specifically praised the way the hitchhiking characters were developed, writing that "with minimal text, their stories and personalities come through, and by the end of the trip, it's clear we're all crammed into this car for the same reason: because we're all a little damaged, a little aimless, a little adrift."
 Polygon's take on the hitchhikers was that Keep Driving "delivered a master class in economical characterization and storytelling through game design."

 Particular praise was garnered for the soundtrack.
 PC Gamer said that despite never having heard of any of the Swedish bands in the soundtrack, "their tracks will be part of my next real roadtrip."
 RPGamer called the soundtrack "a treat for the ears" and noted that "all good road trips start with an amazing soundtrack, and Y/CJ/Y Games and Westkust nailed this part of the assignment."

 The gameplay was less well received.
 Of the turn-based combat system, Polygon noted "there's a big conceptual gap between it and the action being described by the game."
 RPGamer called the battle system "simple" and "servicable".
 Several reviewers found the aesthetic of the game to be great, but the gameplay loop itself as repetitive, monotonous, and boring.

-Keep Driving won the Grand Jury Award at IndieCade in 2024 and is nominated for Best Indie Game - Self Published at the Golden Joystick Awards 2025.
+Keep Driving won the Grand Jury Award at IndieCade in 2024 and was nominated for Best Self Published Indie Game at the Golden Joystick Awards and Chumley's Speakeasy Award for Best Hidden Gem at the New York Game Awards in 2025.